justincbagley/GaussClust/README.md

 ````

 ## Real-world example #1:
-Here, (1) we specify to keep 4 NMDS dimensions; (2) conduct a regular unsupervised GMM analysis in Rmixmod, using multiple models across 5-20 clusters, which are compared to identify the best model using BIC; (3) call supervised GMM analysis in Rmixmod; (4) attempt semisupervised analysis in bgmm; and (4) specify that analyses (where needed) specify 15 clusters.
-Output is not redirected (e.g. '> output.txt' at the end, so all output from the script (but NOT from parts conducted in R) are output to screen.
+Here, (1) we specify to keep 4 NMDS dimensions; (2) conduct a regular unsupervised GMM analysis in Rmixmod, using multiple models across 5-20 clusters, which are compared to identify the best model using BIC; (3) call supervised GMM analysis in Rmixmod; (4) attempt semisupervised analysis in bgmm; and (4) specify that analyses (where needed) specify 14 clusters.
+Output is not redirected (e.g. '> output.txt' at the end, so all output from the script are printed to screen (except for steps conducted in R).
 ````
-./GaussClust.sh -d 4 -r 1 -n 5:20 -s 1 -b semisupervised -p B_206.txt -c 15 ./mydata_names.txt
+./GaussClust.sh -k 4 -u 1 -n 5:20 -d 1 -b semisupervised -p B_206.txt -c 14 ./mydata.txt
 ````

 ## REFERENCES